 Module 3: Research & Scholarship

-This module focuses on the knowledge-building process and the output that results from research and scholarly communication.
+This module focuses on the knowledge-building process and how scholars build knowledge.
 There are two knowledge outcomes and three dispositions that make up this module.

 Outcome 3.1: Understand the processes of scholarly communication and knowledge building.